THE COMING OF THE KINGDOM OF GOD

 What, then, is the purpose of the secret rapture?
 I think it is maintained that the purpose is to escape Antichrist and the Great Tribulation.
 If then the secret rapture is to permit fearful believers to escape Antichrist and the Great Tribulation, where then will they gain the courage to return with Christ and confront Satan and the armies of the wicked?

 Some maintain that there will be no secret rapture until the end of the Great Tribulation.
 Thus the purpose would not be to escape the Tribulation.
 What then would be the purpose of a secret rapture of the believers to Heaven?

-The truth is, the return of the Lord Jesus to bring His Kingdom to the earth, as described in Matthew, Luke, and First Thessalonians, Four, is the historic Day of the Lord, the one coming of the Lord.
+The truth is, the return of the Lord Jesus to bring His Kingdom to the earth, as described in Matthew, Luke, and First Thessalonians chapter four, is the historic Day of the Lord, the one coming of the Lord.

 The teaching of the rapture, whether pre-tribulation, or mid-tribulation, or post-tribulation, is an error.
 The fruit of the doctrine of the rapture is immature believers who are not pressing forward in Christ.
 Why should they press forward in Christ?
 There is nothing to be gained by it, since they will be caught up in a sovereignly imposed rapture.

 Sometimes it is said that by threatening the believers with an any-moment rapture, they will serve the Lord fervently.
 It does not seem to work like that.
 Perhaps it might work for a month or two.
 But after that, the believers turn back into their fleshly ways, trusting in grace to ensure their participation in the rapture.
 In any case, believers who will behave themselves only if they think the Lord is about to come do not have a heart for Christ.
 If they are afraid of being caught in their sins, they do not really know the Lord or love God.